3 min read

 How Can you Monitor and Control Azure Billing?

-Azure Cost Management + Billing consolidates billing data from all subscriptions, offering real-time tracking and detailed breakdowns by resource group or custom tags.
+• Azure Cost Management + Billing consolidates billing data across all subscriptions.
+It offers real-time tracking and detailed breakdowns by resource group or custom tags.

-Azure Advisor provides actionable recommendations for rightsizing, cleaning up unused resources, and optimizing pricing models.
+• Azure Advisor provides actionable recommendations for rightsizing VMs, cleaning up unused resources, and selecting better pricing models.

 Examples of Managing Costs in Azure

-• Storage Optimization: Moving data to lower-cost storage tiers or cleaning up unused disks can yield significant savings.
+• Storage Optimization: Moving data to lower-cost storage tiers or removing unused disks can generate significant savings.

-• Log Analytics Management: Monitoring and filtering log data, especially with tools like Microsoft Sentinel, prevents runaway storage costs.
+• Log Analytics Management: Filtering and monitoring log data, especially when using Microsoft Sentinel, prevents runaway storage costs.

-• Partner Billing: Transitioning Azure subscriptions to a partner can unlock additional support, incentives, and simplified billing.
+• Partner Billing: Moving Azure subscriptions to a partner can unlock additional support, incentives, and simplified billing.

 Common Questions about Managing Costs in Azure